pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

     # Our callback function will be called by the scheduler every day at 7pm
     def run_daily_callback(self, kwargs):
-        # Call to Home Assistant to turn the porch light on
+        # Call to Open Peer Power to turn the porch light on
         self.turn_on("light.porch")
 ```